edrubin/EC524W21/projects/project-001/README.md

 1. Create a plot (or multiple plots) of your models' MSEs (in the validation set) and their performances in the competition.
 1. Compare your best-performing model from the previous project your best-performing in this project.
 Does it look like you overfit last time?
 1. Were the rankings of your models in the validation set similar to their relative rankings in your Kaggle submission? **Explain** why this outcome is to be expected or why it is suprising.
-1. How different were the your models in terms of performance?
+1. How different were your models in terms of performance?
 What about in terms of flexibility?
 1. Do you have any evidence in your tested models of overfitting?
 How do you know?
 1. Did you do anything to trade off between variance and bias in your models?
 1. Why do we typically prefer cross validation (*k*-fold or LOOCV) to the validation-set approach?